 Event Hours/Special Dates

-The party starts at 5 p.m. and Halloween guests will enter the Zoo at their selected times, starting at 5 p.m.
-The trick-or-treat route closes, and all guests must exit by 10 p.m.
+The party starts at 5 p.m. and Halloween guests will enter the Zoo at their ticketed time.
+The trick-or-treat route will close and all guests must exit by 10 p.m.

-- Allergy Friendly night is Thursday, October 21 and will feature peanut-free treat booths and added non-food treats like stickers, pencils and more.
-Children with allergies can receive a teal token redeemable for an allergy-friendly option at each of the booths.
+Thursday, October 20 is Allergy-Friendly Night and will feature peanut-free treat booths and added non-food treats like stickers, pencils and more.
+Children with allergies can receive a teal token redeemable for an allergy-friendly option at our Switch Witch booth.

-The Zoo encourages all visitors to wear costumes and ask that they be family friendly.
-Adults may not wear full costume masks that cover the entire face are not permitted for adults.
+The Zoo encourages all visitors to wear family-friendly costumes.
+Adults may join in the fun, however full costume masks that cover the entire face are not permitted for adults.

-Animals: While guests may catch a glimpse of a few, many animals will not be on exhibit in the evenings so they can rest and follow their regular fall schedules.
-There are no promises, but guests are most likely to see maned wolves, jaguars, bongos, and rhinoceros.
+Animals: While guests may catch a glimpse of a few party animals, most animal ambassadors will not be on exhibit in the evenings so they can rest and follow their regular fall schedules.